Culture of Asia: Southeast Asia

-Buddhist culture has a lasting and significant impact in mainland Southeast Asia (Myanmar, Thailand, Laos, Cambodia and Vietnam); most Buddhists in Indochina practice Theravada Buddhism.
+Buddhist culture has a lasting and significant impact in mainland Southeast Asia; most Buddhists in Indochina practice Theravada Buddhism.
 In the case of Vietnam, it is also influenced much by Confucianism and the culture of China.
 Myanmar has also been exposed to Indian cultural influences.
 Before the 14th century, Hinduism and Buddhism were the dominant religions of Southeast Asia.
 Thereafter, Islam became dominant in Indonesia, Malaysia and Brunei.
 Southeast Asia has also had a lot of Western influence due to the lasting legacy of colonialism.
 One example is the Philippines which has been heavily influenced by the United States and Spain, with Christianity (Catholicism) as the dominant religion.
 East Timor also demonstrates Portuguese influence through colonialism, as is also a predominantly Christian nation.

 A common feature found around the region are stilt houses.
 These houses are elevated on stilts so that water can easily pass below them in case of a flood.
 Another shared feature is rice paddy agriculture, which originated in Southeast Asia thousands of years ago.
 Dance drama is also a very important feature of the culture, utilizing movements of the hands and feet perfected over thousands of years.
-Furthermore, the arts and literature of Southeast Asia is very distinctive as some have been influenced by Indian (Hindu), Chinese, Buddhist, and Islamic literature.
+Furthermore, the arts and literature of Southeast Asia is very distinctive as some have been influenced by Indian, Chinese, Buddhist, and Islamic literature.